Designer Breed Icon

 Did You Know?

 A Golden Saint is a cross between a Golden Retriever and a Saint Bernard.
-These large dogs tend to be sweet and friendly dogs that love their families.
-Although they are not recognized by the American Kennel Club, their parent breeds are and you can register a Golden Saint with the Dog Registry of America.
+These large dogs tend to be sweet and friendly.
+They love their families and tend to make great family pets.
+Although they are not recognized by the American Kennel Club, their parent breeds are, and you can register a Golden Saint with the Dog Registry of America.

 With some of the kid-friendliest dog breeds as parents, it’s no surprise that a Golden Saint wins over everyone with their sweet nature and friendly personality.
-These dogs are known for being gentle giants and tend to get along well with children, other dogs, and other pets.
+These dogs are known for being gentle giants.
+This is a fact about Saint Bernards that carries over to Golden Saints.
+Well-socialized, they tend to get along well with children, other dogs, and other pets.

 A Golden Saint is a moderately adaptable dog breed.
 Although they can adapt to apartments if they get enough daily exercise and attention, their size can be a challenge for smaller living areas.
 Because of this, they are best suited to larger homes with yards that have enough room for them to move around comfortably.

-Good breeding practices make a big difference, so look for the qualities of a great breeder when you are looking for puppies and talking to breeders.
+Look for the qualities of a great breeder when you are looking for puppies and talking to breeders.
 Reputable breeders will screen their dogs to avoid passing preventable issues to puppies.
-So, don’t be afraid to ask about the health and genetic history of both of the parents.
+So, don’t be afraid to ask about the health and genetic history of both parents.
 You can also ask about any health tests or clearances that have been done.
+Reputable breeders will be knowledgeable about the breed and willing to answer your questions.

-Golden Saints are natural people pleasers.
+Golden Saints are natural people-pleasers.
 They are intelligent dogs that pick up on things quickly and are eager to receive praise from their owners.
 They tend to be a great fit for owners of all experience levels.
-Because a Golden Saint puppy will grow into a large dog, you will want to start leash training as soon as possible.
+Because a Golden Saint puppy will grow into a large dog, you will want to start leash training as soon as possible, in addition to training your dog not to jump up.

 A Golden Saint will be energetic as they play and will need daily activity to be happy and healthy.
 Although they are not couch potato dogs, they usually won’t run you ragged as they tend to sit in a more moderate activity range.
 Daily walks plus some playtime and some time to run are usually enough for these dogs.